 Shift your car into park and prepare to exit the vehicle.

-When exiting a parking spot you have backed into, all you have to do it look both ways for other motorists and slowly steer out of the space.
 It is much easier and safer to back your car into a parking space than out of a parking space.